pavelvazquez/GADDS/README.md

 ## Acknowledgments

 * Project founded by the Hybrid Technology Hub - Centre for Organ on a Chip-Technology
-* This project uses source code from https://github.com/olegabu/fabric-starter, licensed under the Apache 2.0 license.
+* This project uses modified code from https://github.com/olegabu/fabric-starter, licensed under the Apache 2.0 license.